security-as-code/rampart-spec/README.md

 ## Overview

 Some security vulnerabilities can be resolved when the HTTP/HTTPS response contains the appropriate headers.
-Using the Rampart `http` rule users can add custom HTTP/HTTPS Headers to the responses of web applications.
+Using the Rampart `http` rule users can **add custom HTTP/HTTPS Headers** to the responses of web applications.
 For an HTTP endpoint targeted by the rule, these headers are inserted into all HTTP/HTTPS responses of Servlets, JSPs, and static resources.

 The following are examples of those headers:

-• X-XSS-Protection: enables the Cross-Site Scripting filter in your browser.
+- **X-XSS-Protection**: enables the Cross-Site Scripting filter in your browser.
-• X-Content-Type-Options: allows to opt-out of MIME type sniffing.
+- **X-Content-Type-Options**: allows to opt-out of MIME type sniffing.
-• X-Frame-Options: protects against Clickjacking attacks, also known as UI redressing.
+- **X-Frame-Options**: protects against Clickjacking attacks, also known as UI redressing.
-• Strict-Transport-Security: tells browsers to enforce HTTPS protocol over HTTP.
+- **Strict-Transport-Security**: tells browsers to enforce HTTPS protocol over HTTP.
-• Access-Control-Allow-Origin: allows web servers to specify the domains that can benefit from Cross-Origin Resource Sharing (CORS) functionality.
+- **Access-Control-Allow-Origin**: allows web servers to specify the domains that can benefit from Cross-Origin Resource Sharing (CORS) functionality.
-• Content-Security-Policy: enables another layer of security that helps to detect and mitigate certain types of attacks, including Clickjacking, Cross-Site Scripting (XSS) and data injection attacks.
+- **Content-Security-Policy**: enables another layer of security that helps to detect and mitigate certain types of attacks, including Clickjacking, Cross-Site Scripting (XSS) and data injection attacks.

 When using the Rampart `http` rule to set custom HTTP/HTTPS response headers the user is advised to check that the web browser supports the inserted HTTP/HTTPS response header.
 Providing this is satisfied, the user is free to add any HTTP/HTTPS response header name and value.
 The agent never attempts to override existing application headers.